cornell-zhang/hcl-dialect/README.md

 # HeteroCL Dialect Prototype

-This is an example of an out-of-tree [MLIR](https://mlir.llvm.org/) dialect along with a hcl `opt`-like tool to operate on that dialect.
+This is an example of an out-of-tree [MLIR](https://mlir.llvm.org/) dialect along with an  `opt`-like tool to operate on that dialect.

 ## Building